ostanton/DiabolicalDelegates/README.md

 ### Event

 A wrapper for a delegate of any kind.
-It can be bound and unbound, currently only supports `MemberDelegate`s.
+It can be bound and unbound, supports whatever subclasses of `Delegate` there are.

 ### MultiEvent